Findus: History

-The origins of the Findus brand date back to the founding of Skånska Frukt- vin- & Likörfabriken (Scandic Fruit, Wine and Liqueur Factory) in Bjuv, Sweden, in 1905.
+The origins of the Findus brand date back to the founding of Skånska Frukt- vin- & Likörfabriken (Scanian Fruit, Wine and Liqueur Factory) in Bjuv, Sweden, in 1905.
 In 1941 this company was acquired by the confectionery manufacturer Freja Marabou and was subsequently renamed Findus Canning Factory.
 In 1945 the first Findus-branded deep-frozen food products went on sale in Sweden, produced in a small factory in Scania.
 Findus products were exported to an increasing number of European countries in the late 1950s, including the United Kingdom in 1958.

 In 1962, Findus Co. was acquired by the Swiss food and beverage company Nestlé.
 In 1963, The Swiss food and beverage company Nestlé and the Anglo-Dutch consumer goods company Unilever formed a frozen foods joint venture in Italy, which sold products under the Findus name.

 In the 1970s, famed film director Orson Welles provided narration for a series of Findus television commercials that aired in the UK.
 Outtakes from the recordings sessions (in which Welles complained about the quality of the advertising copy, argued with the director, and ultimately stormed out of the recording booth) have become known colloquially as the Frozen Peas recordings.
 The Findus Flag logo was adopted in 1971.

 Unilever acquired Nestle's stake in the joint venture in 1985, giving it full ownership of the Findus brand in Italy.

 The Findus Lean Cuisine range was launched by Nestlé in 1987.

 In 1998, Nestlé announced that it intended to discontinue the Findus brand in the UK in favour of its Crosse & Blackwell name.
-The plan was dropped when Swedish firm EQT Partners purchased the Findus brand in Scandinavia, France, Spain and the UK from Nestlé in 1999.
+The plan was dropped when Swedish firm EQT AB purchased the Findus brand in Scandinavia, France, Spain and the UK from Nestlé in 1999.